-Back Office Staff There are 4 members of back-office staff who deal with all correspondence from the Penalty Chare Notice being issued to ultimately, a case being referred to a bailiff and everything in between.
+There are 5 members of staff who deal with all correspondence from the Penalty Chare Notice being issued to ultimately, a case being referred to a bailiff and every step in between.
+The flowchart below shows the process that can be undertaken.